What is the Sainsbury’s School Games?

 The Sainsbury’s School Games programme has four core aims:

-Participation – to drive participation in School Games competition and increase the numbers of young people taking part in competition
+Participation – to encourage participation in School Games competition and increase the numbers of young people taking part in competition

 Competition for All – to develop competitive opportunities for all regardless of ability and including the least active